-The Northern Territory presents a spectacular landscape full of lush national parks, fascinating rock formations, and otherworldly deserts, so it's little surprise that travellers come from all over the country to see it.
-While the Northern Territory sees travellers from every big city/state, the Melbourne to the Northern Territory route is one of the most popular with thousands of visitors expected every year.
+The Northern Territory presents a spectacular landscape full of lush national parks, fascinating rock formations, and otherworldly deserts, so it's little surprise that travelers come from all over the country to see it.
+While the Northern Territory sees travelers from every big city/state, the Melbourne to the Northern Territory route is one of the most popular with thousands of visitors expected every year.

 Luckily, there are a number of ways to travel between the two destinations with each option dependent on budget, how long you have to make the journey, and accessibility.
 These options include flying from Melbourne to the Northern Territory, self-driving between the two destinations, and catching public transport.

 Flying from Melbourne to the Northern Territory is the most popular and cheapest way to travel between the two destinations.
 The Northern Territory is home to over 30 public airports located throughout the region with the most frequently visited being international airports; Alice Springs Airport (ASP) and Darwin International Airport (DRW).
 Depending on where you want to travel to within the territory, your flight from Melbourne Airport (MEL) will land in either airport.

 The total flight time between Melbourne and Alice Springs/Darwin is as below: